stkb/Rewrap/docs/specs/content-types/plaintext.md

     Foo      ¦                         ¦
     bar.     ¦                Foo bar. ¦

-Or by a significant difference in indent (2 characters or more).
-This only applies to the default plain text type.
+The indent of all lines is kept as is was:

+    one two three                             one two     ¦
+      four five six                   ->        three four¦
+     seven eight¦                              five six   ¦
+                ¦                              seven eight¦

+## PlainText-IndentSeparated

+With the `plaintext-indentseparated` processor, a difference in line indent *does* start a new paragraph.

+> language: plaintext-indentseparated

-    Foo bar baz.      ->      Foo bar   ¦
+    Foo bar baz.
+Foo bar   ¦
-      Foo     ¦               baz.      ¦
+     Foo      ¦                       ->      baz.      ¦
-      bar.    ¦                 Foo bar.¦
+     bar.     ¦                                Foo bar. ¦

+    Paragraph     ¦                           Paragraph one.¦
+    one.          ¦                            Paragraph    ¦
+     Paragraph two.                   ->       two.         ¦
+    Paragraph three.
+Paragraph     ¦
+                  ¦                           three.        ¦

 Also works with tab characters.

-Two spaces at the end of a line will preserve the line break after it (this works anywhere).
+In the case of mixed spaces and tabs, it's the *indent width* that counts, not the actual characters.

+> language: plaintext-indentseparated, tabWidth: 2

+    Paragraph one.  ¦                         Paragraph one.  ¦
+    -→Paragraph     ¦                 ->      -→Paragraph two.¦
-    Foo bar.··  ¦    ->      Foo bar.··  ¦
+    ··two.          ¦                         ·Paragraph      ¦
-    Baz foo     ¦            Baz foo bar ¦ bar baz.    ¦            baz.        ¦

-## Odd cases ##

-Tab characters in the middle of a paragraph could cause improper wrapping.
+    ·Paragraph three.                         ·three.         ¦